91khr/lines9/README.md

 For more complicated configurations, see files under the `examples` directory;
 they can be previewed with `vim --clean -S examples/example.vim`.

+---

+The core library of Lines9 only provides most foundamental features, for more utilities that make life easier, import submodules `lines9/xxx.vim`, where `xxx` is the module name.
+Their documents are in `doc/xxx.md`.

 ## Configuration

 The type of the configuration can be expressed as: